maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="rndaexp"></a>
 ### `RND`([*aexp*])

-Returns a random positive number between 0 and 0.999...
-In many dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.
+Returns a random positive number between 0 (inclusive) and 0.999... (exclusive).
 Some dialects require some form expression in the parentheses even if they do not use it; some do not.
 RetroBASIC works with either style.
+In many dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.

 `RND` is very common in BASIC programs, especially in games.
 In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` can be found in many programs.
-This works by producing a number between 0 and X-*epsilon*, adds 0.5 to product a value between 0.5 and X+0.5, and then `INT`s that value, resulting in a value between 1 and X, inclusive.
+This works by producing a number between 0 and X-*epsilon*, adds 0.5 to produce a value between 0.5 and X+0.5, and then `INT`s that value, resulting in a value between 1 and X, inclusive.
 This bit of code is so common that some programs use a user-defined function to make references to this sequence of operations shorter; an example is *Super Star Trek*, which defines a function called `FNR` near the top of the program and then calls it from many locations.

-Because this series of operations takes some time to complete, a number of dialects offered a simple way to generate integer values directly.
-Unfortunately, there is no standard solution for this operation.
-Some use a separate function like `RAND` for this, while others modify `RND` instead.
+Because this series of operations takes some time to complete, a number of dialects offered ways to generate integer values directly in a single step.
+Unfortunately, there is no standard solution for this functionality, some use a separate function like `RAND`, while others modify `RND`.
 Among those that use `RND`, one common solution is that if the *aexp* produces a value between 0 and 1 it returns a floating point value as above, whereas larger positive values produce an integer value from 1 to the provided number.

-Another common variation is found in Commodore and BBC BASICs.
-In these dialects, the *aexp* is calculated and different numbers are returned based on the value.
-If the value is zero, it returns a random number based on the system's internal timer, similar to other home computer platforms.
-If the value is positive, it returns the next number in the sequence starting with that seed, so `X=RND(1)` works in a fashion similar to `RANDOMIZE 1:X=RND()`.
-If the value is negative, it performs the `RANDOMIZE` function with the absolute value of the parameter as the seed value.
+BBC BASIC is an example of this style.

+Another common variation is found in Microsoft BASICs, although these vary across implementations.
+Generally, a negative *aexp* is equivalent to a `RANDOMIZE` with the positive value, such that `RND(-1)` performs the same operation as `RANDOMIZE 1:RND(1)`.
+As almost every other dialect uses only positive values in *aexp*, this functionality is considered completely compatible, and is supported in RetroBASIC.

 Because there is no way to know which of these optional varieties is being used, it is suggested that you use `RND(0)` in any case where it is not clearly specified.

 #### Variations:

+BBC BASIC is an example of a dialect that modifies RND to produce integer values.
+An *aexp* between 0 and 1 produces fractional values as above, while larger values produce integer results between 1 and that number.
+For instance, `RND(6)` will produce results 1..6, ideal for simulating dice.
+As the vast majority of programs use constants for *aexp*, and those constants are typically 0 or 1, this variation may be considered "compatible enough" for inclusion in RetroBASIC.

-Sinclair QL BASIC allows a range to be specified, `RND(10 TO 50)`.
+Sinclair QL BASIC has a similar feature, but uses a more explicit syntax that allows a range to be specified, `RND(10 TO 50)`.

+Commodore BASIC uses `RND(0)` to produce a "randomized random value", which is accomplished not by running a typical sequence of operations, but a much simpler series that mixes the last value with the value from an internal timer.
+As the timer functions vary across their computer models, the outcome of this function also varies.
+On most machines, the timer is always running and `RND(0)` operates as if it has been seeded with `RANDOMIZE`.
+On the Commodore 64 the timer does not start automatically and `RND(0)` will normally always return the same value.
+Note that this is different than dialects like Dartmouth; those will return different values for `RND(0)` every time it is called, although the *sequence* of values will always be the same.
+In the C64, the value is the same every time and every run.
+To address this, users were told to add `RND(-TI)` near the start of their programs, using the ticks counter, `TI`, as the seed.

+In AppleSoft BASIC, an *aexp* of zero causes the system to return the last value.
+This appears to be similar to the implementation in Commodore versions, with no ability to tie in a timer.

 #### See also:

 * `RANDOMIZE`

+#### Availability:

+Support for negative values seeding the sequence was added in 1.9.1

 <!-- TOC --><a name="sgnaexp"></a>
 ### `SGN`(*aexp*)

-Returns a — 1 if *aexp* evaluates to a negative number, a 0 if *aexp* evaluates to 0, or a 1 if *aexp* evaluates to a positive number.
+Returns —1 if *aexp* evaluates to a negative number, a 0 if *aexp* evaluates to 0, or a 1 if *aexp* evaluates to a positive number.

 #### Variations:

 Early dialects, including Dartmouth, returned 1 for all positive numbers, including 0.
-Almost all later dialects return 0 in this case.
+Almost all later dialects, including RetroBASIC, return 0 in this case.

 <!-- TOC --><a name="sqraexp"></a>
 ### `SQR`(*aexp*)